-- Can you find some more profit? - How can we position this in the market? - Can we present this so that the market supports it? - Can you get the auditors to overlook this item? - Can we get everything out of the way this year? - How much can we put away for next year? - Is this really material? - What assumptions need to change to get the answer we want?
+- Can you find some more profit?

+- How can we position this in the market?

+- Can we present this so that the market supports it?

+- Will this get past the auditors?

+- How can we clean up the balance sheet?

+- Can we get things out of the way this year?

+- How much can we put away for next year?

+- Is this really material?

+- What assumptions need to change to get the answer?